Skip to content

 • Named agent spans -- trace ingestion, context curation, context answering, and context-brief compilation emit lerim.agent.<name> spans when they run inside a traced runtime operation.

-• Graph events -- ingest, curate, and Context Brief still write detailed local agent_trace.json files under the run workspace.
-These are the most detailed per-phase record today; MLflow currently shows the operation and named-agent boundaries rather than every graph node as its own nested span.
+• Agent events -- ingest, curate, and Context Brief still write detailed local agent_trace.json files under the run workspace.
+These are the most detailed per-phase record today; MLflow currently shows the operation and named-agent boundaries rather than every pipeline step as its own nested span.

 • Retrieval actions -- answerer retrieval planning and read-only context queries are recorded in the local debug trace when verbose answer output is enabled.

-• agent_trace.json -- each ingest/curate run also writes local graph events under the run workspace.
-Answer debug output writes BAML and retrieval events.
+• agent_trace.json -- each ingest/curate run also writes local agent events under the run workspace.
+Answer debug output writes model and retrieval events.

 • Lerim run id correlation -- each ingest/curate trace is tagged with lerim.run_id, and MLflow client_request_id is set to the same value used in the local run manifest.json and workspace folder name.